Carta do Conselho do Fedora

 O 'Líder' do Projeto Fedora é contratado pela Red Hat com o conselho e consentimento do 'Conselho'.

-The Fedora Community Action and Impact Coordinator (FCAIC) initiatives to grow the Fedora user and developer communities, and to make Red Hat / Fedora interactions even more transparent and positive.
+The Fedora Community Architect (FCA) works to grow the Fedora user and developer communities, and to make Red Hat / Fedora interactions even more transparent and positive.
 The Fedora community budget comes to us through the Red Hat Open Source Program Office, and this position facilitates decision-making on how to best focus that to meet our collective objectives.

 Fedora - Gestor de Programa